All Episodes

 I can't remember.

-I'm Michael Caine.
+I'm Michael Cain.

 Gosh.

-So, he, you know, there's a line in there where he's like, you know what?
+So he, you know, there's a line in there where he's like, you know what?

-The only thing that I, the only two things that I can't stand are, are, you know, racial distinctions.
+The only thing that I, the only two things that I can't stand are, you know, racial distinctions.

-Don't get me banned, man.
+Yeah, don't get me banned, man.

 Okay, okay.